Devonta Smith Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Smith had 31 receiving yards in one career matchup against the Buccaneers, 12.5 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).
+- In his one matchup against the Buccaneers, Smith's 31 receiving yards total is 13.5 less than his over/under for Sunday's game (44.5).

-- Smith did not have a touchdown catch in that matchup against the Buccaneers.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, giving up 255.7 yards per game through the air.
+- This week Smith will face the NFL's 22nd-ranked pass defense (255.7 yards allowed per game).

-- With 26 passing TDs conceded this year, the Buccaneers defense is ranked 13th in the league.
+- With 26 passing TDs conceded this season, the Buccaneers defense is ranked 13th in the NFL.

 Recent Performances

-- In last week's game against the Cowboys, Smith recorded three catches for 41 yards.
+- Against the Cowboys in Week 18, Smith racked up 41 yards on three receptions (four targets).

-- Over his last three games, Smith has caught 11 passes on 17 targets for 175 yards and one touchdown, averaging 58.3 yards per game.
+- Over his last three outings, Smith has hauled in 175 yards (on 11 grabs) and one touchdown.

 Smith's Philadelphia Teammates